simpleZed/sharedcmd/README.md

 **A shell let's you interact with your operating system through CLI or GUI.**

-> This class will execute the command on your cli class
+> This class will execute the command on your cli.

 3. Extends the Cli<T> abstract class.